 Most of my work is based on actual events whether it be stuff on the news or things I see in the mundanities of everyday life.
+My life is not action packed.
 The two (2) issue comic book I created, “Mr. Meteor: Or How to Learn the Secrets of the Universe Using Finite Math” (2002), wove three (3) narratives around a seven (7) minute 8mm film entitled “Lines & Spheres.”
 As a whole, the project was a self-published comic book based on a self-produced film (both with a coded message for audience members to solve!) and the intertwining mediums of film and comic book proved to be an ambitious experiment.
 Although the project left audiences befuddled yet amused, it eventually led me to produce a traditionally animated short cartoon entitled “Mr. Meteor: Or How to Make a Friend without Really Trying” (2005).
 This film was based on events witnessed in the fish tank in my Vancouver apartment- a truly unbelievable story.

 Following “MM:OHMFRT” I produced a series of Vegetable-Oil-Powered-Vehicle shorts called “Secrets of the Internal Combustion Engine” (2006) which aimed to inform the public about Bio-Fuels in the consumer market.

 In 2010 I co-founded an musical ensemble called The Shakers and provided backup for Boston’s infamous frontman, Pat Martini (there’s a short film in there somewhere, and someday, somehow it will present itself when Pat makes parole).